awt/turqlom-index-blog/about.md

 2. Known Vulnerabilities of this Service

     * An entity with access to an internet backbone connection may be able to ascertain your general location.
-    * An entity with acces to network traffic originating from both the sending and receiving bitmessage clients may be able to precicely identify you.
+    * An entity with access to network traffic originating from both the sending and receiving bitmessage clients may be able to precisely identify you.

-    If you are concerned about your identity being revealed to an entity with these capabilities, you may want to consider using Bitmessage in conjuction with [Tor](https://www.torproject.org/).
+    If you are concerned about your identity being revealed to an entity with these capabilities, you may want to consider using Bitmessage in conjunction with [Tor](https://www.torproject.org/).

     For more details on these potential vulnerabilities, read the [Bitmessage Technical Paper](https://bitmessage.org/Bitmessage%20Technical%20Paper.pdf).